oleystack/state/README.md

 - 100% **Idiomatic React**
 - 100% Typescript with state types deduction
 - Efficient **sub-states selectors**
-- State on hook
+- Get state from a hook...
-- ...with static access
+- ...or utilise static access
 - No centralized state provider
 - Tiny - only **2.6kB**
 - **Just works** ™